luiarthur/GLM_AMS274/hw/hw1/tex/hw1.md

 The laplace distribution is not a member of the (two-parameter) exponential family because there is only one $t_j(y)w_j(\theta)$ term in the exponent.
 Consequently, it is not a member of the EDF either.
+However, if $\mu$ were known, then it would belong to the exponential family, but not the EDF.

 ## 1b
 The uniform distribution is not in the exponential family as the parameters